Similar in format to BBC1's Disco which had started just a few weeks' earlier, but

-Weekly music paper Record Mirror had advertised for contestants and one of those who replied was Brian Kotz, who would help represent eventual winners Thames, before going into a music career of his own with blues/R&B band Back To Zero.
+Weekly music paper Record Mirror had advertised for contestants in April 1975 and one of those who replied was Brian Kotz, who would help represent eventual winners Thames, before going into a music career of his own with blues/R&B band Back To Zero.

 The grand final was between Thames and Granada and the winners received stereo systems and a gold disc each.
 The week after the final another edition pitted the best of the contestants against celebrities.

 The second series replaced the old host with Sally James and David 'Kid' Jensen.

 The live pop acts also disappeared.
 The new series contained a new feature Track

 Facts, a four minute piece which dealt with various aspects of the music business,